turingschool-examples/frontend-mod-1-prework/day_2/questions.md

 animals.push("lion");
 ```
 #### 5. Name and describe two additional array methods.

-- Pop
-- The "pop" method removes the last value from an array and logs the removed value to the console
+- These methods will remove a value from an array and...
-- shift
+- 1. return the removed value to a new variable if you’re declaring a new variable when utilizing these methods
+(Example: `var removeLastAnimal = animals.pop(); )`
+- 2. log the removed value to the console if you’re not declaring a new variable and just utilizing these methods in conjunction with the name of the array `(Example: animals.pop(); )`
-- The "shift" method removes the first value from an array and logs the removed value to the console
+- The difference between `pop` and `shift` is that `pop` works for the last of an array and `shift` is for the first value of an array

 #### 6. What are the boolean values in JavaScript?
 - A boolean value is a value of either "true" or "false"
 #### 7. In JavaScript, how would you evaluate if `2` is equal to `25`?
 What is the result of this evaluation?